kuzudb/kuzu-docs/docs/data-export/parquet-export.md

 # Data Export to Parquet

-`COPY TO` clause can export query result into a PARQUET file.
+`COPY TO` clause can export query results into a Parquet file.
 ```
-copy (match (u:User) return u.*) to 'user.parquet';
+COPY (MATCH (u:User) return u.*) TO 'user.parquet';
 ```
-The parquet file can then be validated by using the load from clause:
+As an example, you can see the contents of the exported Parquet file with a `LOAD FROM` clause:
 ```
-Query: load from 'user.parquet' return *;
+Query: LOAD FROM 'user.parquet' RETURN *;
 -------------------
 | u.name  | u.age |
 -------------------